Sunlight Exposure: Why It’s Critical for Your Hormones

 Consequences include "social jetlag," a condition where your internal clock is misaligned with your social clock.
 This leads to elevated evening cortisol, which inhibits the release of Growth Hormone (GH).
 Over time, this disruption is linked to a 40% increased risk of metabolic syndrome and insulin resistance, as insulin sensitivity is highly circadian-dependent.

-Strategic Implementation for Hormonal Health
+Hormonal Health Strategy

 Early Morning Viewing for Cortisol Pulsing